souriya777/spotify-mobile-svelte/README.md

 - feat(album): can favorite song
 - feat(liked-song): which api call to know if a song is in favourite ?
 - feat(liked-song): can unlike song

+- feat(playlist): what to do with secondary actions ? `CollectionTrackSECONDARY_ACTIONS.svelte`

 - feat(scroll): make beautiful scroll indicator
 - feat(nav): even if I click twice on nav-item, it bounce